With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MorePsychological Services Center Marywood University is a mental health treatment clinic in Lackawanna County, Pennsylvania, located at 2300 Adams Avenue, The Mcgowan Building, 18509 zip code.
+Learn MorePsychological Services Center Marywood University is a mental health facility in Lackawanna County, PA, located at 2300 Adams Avenue, The Mcgowan Building, 18509.
 Psychological Services Center Marywood University provides outpatient treatment.
-Psychological Services Center Marywood University provides individual psychotherapy, couples/family therapy and group therapy to adults, young adults and children / adolescents.
-Additional services provided by Psychological Services Center Marywood University consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Psychological Services Center Marywood University provides individual psychotherapy, couples/family therapy and trauma therapy to young adults, adults and children / adolescents.
+Some other services available at Psychological Services Center Marywood University include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.